Combat and the soldier's experience in World War One

 Some 60 million soldiers from all over the world served in the First World War, fighting in locations varying from France to Iraq, Greece to China, the North Sea to the Pacific Ocean, and experiencing a huge range of types of combat.
 Yet wherever they fought, the impact of modern technologies combined with the political circumstances of the war made First World War combat a unique and terrible experience.

-Page from a soldier’s diary describing the experience of battle: 'Through thundering gun and cannon fire, you can hear shouting of wounded soldiers or bold attackers, storming and laughing at death.'Free from known copyright restrictions
+Page from a soldier’s diary describing the experience of battle: 'Through thundering gun and cannon fire, you can hear shouting of wounded soldiers or bold attackers, storming and laughing at death.'View images from this item (1)

 E. Lussu, Sardinian Brigade trans.
 Marion Rawson, (Prion Books, 2000) pp.172-3.